 Groundhog Day: Punxsutawney Phil doesn't see his shadow, predicts an early spring

-America's most famous groundhog, Punxsutawney Phil, did not see his shadow Saturday and predicted an early Spring.
+America's most famous groundhog, Punxsutawney Phil, did not see his shadow Saturday and predicted an early spring.

-Members of Punxsutawney Phil's top hat-wearing inner circle plan revealed their forecast at sunrise on Saturday.
-However, Phil's prediction is decided ahead of time by the group on Gobbler's Knob, a tiny hill just outside Punxsutawney which is located about 65 miles northeast of Pittsburgh.
+Members of Punxsutawney Phil's top hat–wearing inner circle plan revealed their forecast at sunrise on Saturday.
+However, Phil's prediction is decided ahead of time by the group on Gobbler's Knob, a tiny hill just outside Punxsutawney, which is located about 65 miles northeast of Pittsburgh.

 GROUNDHOG DAY FESTIVITIES AND A LOOK AT PUNXSUTAWNEY PHIL'S ACCURACY

-Every year, if the rodent sees its shadow, then it will retreat back to its burrow and winter will continue, according to legend.
+According to legend, if the rodent sees its shadow, then it will retreat back to its burrow and winter will continue.
 But if it doesn’t see a shadow, due to overcast skies, then spring will arrive early.

 PUNXSUTAWNEY PHIL AND 7 OTHER FAMOUS GROUNDHOGS YOU SHOULD KNOW

 Last year, Phil saw his shadow.
 Like Phil, there are other famous groundhogs people will be watching for on Saturday.
 Staten Island Chuck, formally known as Charles G. Hogg, lives in New York's Staten Island Zoo.
-In 2014, during a Groundhog Day ceremony, New York City Mayor Bill de Blasio dropped the rodent, who had been secretly replaced with his granddaughter Charlotte.
+In 2014, during a Groundhog Day ceremony, New York City Mayor Bill de Blasio dropped the rodent, who had been secretly replaced with the original Chuck's granddaughter Charlotte.
 Days later, Charlotte died, though the zoo said it was unlikely the fall caused the death.
+Since 2015, de Blasio stopped attending Staten Island's Groundhog Day ceremony.
+Former New York City Mayor Michael Bloomberg didn't have much luck with groundhogs either.
+In 2009, Bloomberg was bit at a Groundhog Day ceremony.

 Other famous groundhogs include General Beauregard Lee, Buckeye Chuck, Jimmy the Groundhog and Chattanooga Chuck.